plarchev/Coursera_DeepLearningSpecialization/README.md

 # Coursera_DeepLearningSpecialization
-5 part deep learning specialization course from coursera - taught by Andrew Ng
+5-part deep learning specialization course from Coursera - taught by Andrew Ng Part 3 only contains quizzes and tests about best deep learning practices, so no coding assignments are posted.